pxslip/db-studio/docs/reference/system/webhooks.md

 ## List Webhooks

-List all webhooks that exist in Directus.
+List all webhooks that exist in d9.

 ### Query Parameters